HouseTrip/housetrip.github.com/_posts/2014-04-07-a-take-on-docs.md

 This is, incidentally, an argument to actively _limit_ the number of different technologies in use in a company, otherwise that goal is much harder to achieve (amongst other issues).
-This also means you can't have less than one person working on any project.
+This also means you can't have less than two people coding on any project.

 Pair programming, shuffling teams, and leaning on long-time team members for mentoring, and importantly retention are key here.